A1 Steam Locomotive Trust: Flying Scotsman tender

 In the autumn of 1991, the trust attempted to buy the frames of the redundant second tender of Flying Scotsman, in order to use its frames for Tornado.
 In 1992, No. 5332 was acquired, one of the LNER's original ten 1928 corridor tenders.
 The tank was removed and the frames stripped in Morpeth.
 In 1998, due to the cost of overhaul, conversion for roller bearings, and the trust's desire to build Tornado out of completely new parts, it was decided to sell the Flying Scotsman tender frame back to its previous owners.
 This sale to Flying Scotsman Railways was completed in early 2000.

 Other contracts

-In 2000 the subsidiary company had sufficient capacity to accept an external order.
-This was an auxiliary tender chassis for Standard Pacific No. 71000 Duke of Gloucester.
+In 2000, the subsidiary company had sufficient capacity to accept an external order.
+This was an auxiliary tender chassis for Standard 8P Class Pacific No. 71000 Duke of Gloucester.
 This was to be the only external order as of 2008, due to the consolidation of the Trust in the southern half of the Hopetown works building, the Trust decided not to accept any more external work.